Order of Bards, Ovates and Druids: Media

 The Order possesses an online presence regarding Druidic teachings.
 OBOD has an online library which carries articles on different aspects of Druidry and topics which would be of interest to Druids, including serious scholarly work such as The Mount Haemus Lectures.
-There is a regular podcast which is advertised through the Order's Facebook page called Druidcast which features music, lectures and an introduction by musician Dave Smith aka.
-Damh the Bard, this has now reached episode 158 after many years of broadcasting.
+There is a regular podcast called DruidCast which features music, lectures and an introduction by musician Damh the Bard, which has over 250 episodes recorded.
 Subjects cover not just Druidry but a wide spectrum of paganism as well as bardic performances.
-The Order also broadcasts a weekly podcast, Tea With A Druid, which has currently reached 126 episodes.
+The Order also broadcasts a weekly podcast, Tea With A Druid, which has over 400 episodes.
 Each episode consists of a story followed by a brief meditation, led by a different member of OBOD each week.
+Afterwards, a follow up session called Biscuits With A Druid takes place on the Druid Hearth, featuring community engagement, additional meditations and wider discussions about various topics from the main Tea With A Druid podcast livestream.

+Each year, the Chosen Chief gives an annual review to detail about the performance of The Order of Bards, Ovates and Druids across the world, including leadership changes, yearly events, special notices and things to expect in the coming year.
+This was started by the former Chosen Chief, Philip Carr-Gomm, and has been continued by current Chosen Chief, Eimear Burke.

-Quarterly journals are also published by members in various parts of the world: Dryade for Dutch-speaking members, Menhir in French, Druidenstein in German, Il Calderone in Italian, Ophiusa in Portuguese and two regional English-language magazines—SerpentStar in Australasia and Druid in North America.
+Quarterly journals are also published by members in various parts of the world in addition to Touchstone: Dryade for Dutch-speaking members, Menhir in French, Druidenstein in German, Il Calderone in Italian, Ophiusa in Portuguese and two regional English-language magazines—SerpentStar in Australasia and Druid in North America.